Kim2091/TSCUNet/README.md

 ## Using the GUI (No TRT support)

-For easy use with PyTorch or legacy ONNX conversions, you can launch the graphical interface:
+For easy use with PyTorch or ONNX, you can launch the graphical interface:

 ```
 python vsr_gui.py